ory/docs/website/versioned_docs/version-oryOS.9/oathkeeper/api-access-rules.md

     * `AUTHENTICATOR_JWT_SCOPE_STRATEGY`: The strategy to be used to validate the scope claim.
 Strategies `HIERARCHIC`, `EXACT`, `WILDCARD`, `NONE` are supported.
 Defaults to `EXACT`.
 For more information on scope strategies, click [here](#scope-strategies)-

+The following claims can be checked (all case sensitive):
+* `iss`: A string with Issuer Identifier.
+* `aud`: Either a string (single Audience) or an array of strings.
+* `scope`: An array of scope strings or space-delimited string of scopes.

 ##### Example

 The following rule allows requests to `GET http://my-app/some-route` if valid a JSON Web Token was provided